vikas3045/vikas3045.github.io/_posts/2023-09-16-leetcode-217-contains-duplicate.md

 <p>
     <a href="https://leetcode.com/problems/contains-duplicate/" target="_blank">Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.</a>
     <p style="display:none;">
-        In order to naively solve this question, we'll have to:
+        In order to solve this question in a brute-force manner, we'll have to:
     </p>
 </p>